capslocky/git-cheat-sheet/git.md

 git branch -D [branch_name] | The same, but force git push origin -d [branch_name] | Delete the remote branch on remote repository

+Note: you interact with remote repository only if perform 'clone', 'fetch', 'pull' or 'push'.

 ## git terms ##

 Term | Description
 --- | ---
 commit | Fixed snapshot which describes complete and certain state of the project (not changeset!) <br> with entire previous snapshot history.
-It has unique SHA-1 hash, arbitrary name, author, committer, date and parent commits. branch | An independent line of development which moves up with appropriate commits.
+It has unique hash, arbitrary message, author, committer, author date, commit date and parent commits
+[commit_hash] | Unique identifier of commit, principal way to refer certain project state. <br> Look like 0c1f78f, which is short form, first 7 chars of full value <br> 0c1f78f3261366277b3d737f4ee98768936a85e2 - SHA-1 hash from every data mentioned above branch | An independent line of development which grows by appending new commits branch tip (head) | Is a last commit of the branch. <br> Tip of local branch typically gets promoted by commit and pull, <br> whereas tip of remote branche - by fetch and push
-[branch_name] | Typically consists of two parts with jira ticket id <br> ('feature/ASD-4385-shop-workflow', 'bugfix/ASD-4512', 'origin/bugfix/ASD-4512')
-branch tip (head) | Is a last commit of the branch. <br> As for local branches - manually moved reference (typically by commit and pull) head (HEAD) | Automatic reference to the current (base) commit of your working copy detached head | When your current commit is not a tip of any branch [remote_name] | Remote repository (by default you have only one named 'origin') remote branch | Remote repository branch, automatically updated reference (by fetch) upstream (or remote-tracking) branch | Linked remote branch, typically with the same name + remote prefix: <br> 'origin/bugfix/ASD-4512', to push/pull local branch commits from master branch | The only branch presenting in every git repository from the beginning, <br> typically holds production-ready code develop branch | Permanent branch with latest developed features for the next release feature branch | Temporary branch for separate developing of concrete feature release branch | Temporary branch targeting preparation of concrete release hotfix branch | Temporary branch for fixing bug found on production tag | Fixed reference to the fixed commit, typically to mark concrete release, <br> like 'v1.8.5-rc2' working copy (tree) | Your current state of files, it's what you see and edit.
-HEAD + uncommitted changes. checkout | Updating of working copy to the given commit (typically by branch name) merge commit | TO DESCRIBE index (staged files) | Next commit will be created from this set of changes ahead 3 / behind 5 | Amount of unique new commits in comparison with upstream, <br> ahead 3 - is yours, behind 5 - in upstream.
-All others are common. fast-forward | Special case of merge, when you merge commits from another branch <br> to your current branch, and your branch is completely behind it (ahead is 0, behind > 0), <br> there is no need in merge commit, current branch tip is just lifted up (by default) dangling (orphan, lost) commit | Commit that isn't referenced by any branch or tag (not visible in gui client). <br> But still visible through 'git reflog' and 'git fsck' until garbage collection. <br> Can be restored by 'git merge [commit_hash]' or 'git reset --hard [commit_hash]' <br> or by creating new branch for that commit patch | A commit exported to text format merge conflict | TO DESCRIBE pull request | TO DESCRIBE gitflow workflow | TO DESCRIBE
+[branch_name] | Just a reference to branch tip.
+Typically consists of two parts with jira ticket id <br> ('feature/ASD-4385-shop-workflow', 'bugfix/ASD-4512', 'origin/bugfix/ASD-4512') head (HEAD) | Automatic reference to the current (base, last) commit of your working copy working copy (tree) | Your current state of files, it's what you see and edit.
+HEAD + uncommitted changes checkout | Make working copy represent given commit (typically by branch name) detached head | When your HEAD is not a tip of any branch [remote_name] | Remote repository (by default you have only one named 'origin') remote branch | Remote repository branch upstream (or remote-tracking) branch | Linked remote branch, typically with the same name + remote prefix: <br> 'origin/bugfix/ASD-4512', to push/pull local branch commits from master branch | The only branch presenting in every git repository from the beginning, <br> typically holds production-ready code develop branch | Permanent branch with latest developed features for the next release feature branch | Temporary branch for separate developing of concrete feature release branch | Temporary branch targeting preparation of concrete release hotfix branch | Temporary branch for fixing bug found on production tag | Fixed reference to the fixed commit, <br> typically to mark certain release, like 'v1.8.5-rc2' index (staged files) | Next commit will be created from this set of changes ahead 3 / behind 5 | Amount of unique new commits in comparison with upstream, <br> ahead 3 - is yours, behind 5 - in upstream.
+All others are common. fast-forward | Special case of merge, when you merge commits from another branch <br> to your current branch, and your branch is completely behind it (ahead is 0, behind > 0), <br> there is no need in merge commit, current branch tip is just lifted up (by default) dangling (orphan, lost) commit | Commit that isn't referenced by any branch or tag (not visible in gui client), <br> but still visible through 'git reflog' and 'git fsck' until garbage collection. <br> Can be restored by 'git merge [commit_hash]' or 'git reset --hard [commit_hash]' <br> or by creating new branch for that commit patch | A single set of changes (typically output of git diff) exported to text file merge commit | TO DESCRIBE merge conflict | TO DESCRIBE pull request | TO DESCRIBE gitflow workflow | TO DESCRIBE